-The effect of these matters is that, as part of our risk assessment, we determined that the UK and US pension obligations have a high degree of estimation uncertainty, with a potential range of reasonable outcomes greater than our materiality for the financial statements as a whole, and possibly many times that amount.
-The financial statements disclose the sensitivity estimated by the Company.
+The effect of these matters is that, as part of our risk assessment, we determined that the UK and US pension obligations have a high degree of estimation uncertainty, with a potential range of reasonable outcomes greater than our materiality for the financial d possibly many The comp nancial statements of the grou statements as a whole, and possibly many The co times that amount.
+The financial statements of the g disclose the sensitivity estimated by the Company.